farmOS/farmOS/docs/development/module/fields.md

 #### ID tag type

-ID tag types are similar to Flags, in that they have an `id` and `label`, but they also have an additional property: `bundle`.
-This allows the tag type to be limited to certain types of assets.
+ID tag types are similar to Flags, in that they have an `id` and `label`.
+They also have an additional `bundle` property, which allows them to be limited to certain types of assets.

 For example, an "Ear tag" type, provided by the "Animal asset" module, only applies to "Animal" assets: